-Israeli President Isaac Herzog has agreed to visit Australia following the terror attack on the Australian Jewish community in Sydney on 14 December.
+Israeli President Isaac Herzog's recently announced plan to visit Australia in the wake of a terror attack on the Australian Jewish community has drawn mixed reactions.

-Prime Minister Anthony Albanese said he'd spoken with Herzog on Tuesday to express his "profound shock and dismay" over the attack on a Hanukkah event at Bondi, which left 15 people dead.
+Prime Minister Anthony Albanese said he'd spoken with Herzog on Tuesday to express his "profound shock and dismay" over the attack on a Hanukkah event at Bondi on 14 December, which left 15 people dead.

 "Upon the recommendation of the Australian government, the governor-general of Australia will issue an invitation in accordance with protocol to President Herzog to visit Australia as soon as possible," Albanese wrote on X.